rozbb/mcc-rust/set4/README.md

 why the these challenges have been excluded from the `cargo test` set.

 Testing `c31.rs` will take 40 minutes and 32 seconds to complete.
-Testing `c32.rs` will take about 5 minues to complete.
+Testing `c32.rs` will take about 5 minutes to complete.

 To run the tests and see their progress, run